 An even more effective way to find good content is to follow influencers in your niche.
 Find the most popular blogs in your niche and follow the authors.
 Perform keyword searches on Google and see whose websites are highly ranked.

-You can use Klout and other tools to measure people’s influence online.
+You can use other tools to measure people’s influence online.
 Look at trade show or seminar websites to see who is speaking.
 All of these methods will bring you the most influential people in your niche and you can then follow them and share their content with your audience.

 Whenever possible, subscribe to the content of an influencer.
 This saves you time and also brings you the latest content as soon as it’s published.
 Subscribe to blogs you like and sign up for the email newsletters of people you follow.
 You’ll only have to check your email inbox and there will be good content waiting there for you.